Izhmash AK-107/108

 Note that the 5.56mm NATO versions do not accept standard STANAG

-designed for the Hundred Series have a bit less of a curve in them, but are
+magazines designed for the Hundred Series have a bit less of a curve in them,

-still interchangeable with those designed for the original AK/AK-74 series.)
-The
+but are still interchangeable with those designed for the original AK/AK-74

-AK-100 series uses plastics instead of wood in its construction, and uses
+series.)
+The AK-100 series uses plastics instead of wood in its construction,

-somewhat higher production standards, since it was meant mostly for export
+and uses somewhat higher production standards, since it was meant mostly for

-instead of domestic use (though the AK-105 was recently picked to supplement the
+export instead of domestic use (though the AK-105 was recently picked to

-AN-94 in Russian service, and of course the “AK-100” is used by the Russians as
+supplement the AN-94 in Russian service, and of course the “AK-100” is used by

-is of steel with a black phosphate finish; the barrels are cold hammer forged,
+of the metalwork is of steel with a black phosphate finish; the barrels are cold

-and tipped with a muzzle device similar to that of the AKS-74U, but with a
+hammer forged, and tipped with a muzzle device similar to that of the AKS-74U,

 There is no